fossabot/trader.python/README.txt

-trader.python customized by genBTC (trades on mtgox, bitfloor, btce)-working on bitstamp. (hard coded for USD) Some instructions are included in the source code(as docstrings, and by typing "help command")
+trader.python customized by genBTC (trades on mtgox, bitfloor, btce,bitstamp). (hard coded for USD) Some instructions are included in the source code(as docstrings, and by typing "help command")